-- (1) High-frequency oscillation - (2) Low-frequency oscillation - Note 1: To ensure stable oscillation, the resonator position, load capacitance, etc. must be appropriate.
-Because these factors are greatly affected by board patterns, please be sure to evaluate operation on the board on which the device will actually be mounted. - Note 2: The product numbers and specifications of the resonators supplied by Murata Manufacturing Co., Ltd. are subject to change.
+(1) High-frequency oscillation

+(2) Low-frequency oscillation

+- Note 1: To ensure stable oscillation, the resonator position, load capacitance, etc. must be appropriate.
+Because these factors are greatly affected by board patterns, please be sure to evaluate operation on the board on which the device will actually be mounted. - Note 2: This product has been evaluated by the oscillator of Murata Manufacturing Co., Ltd. Please refer to the Murata Websit for details.